 Adding charm to a typical suburban landscape can be challenging.
-And, it’s something that Jasmine Roth, host of HGTV’s Hidden Potential, knows a thing or two about.
-I really enjoy her show because each episode includes an incredible makeover, not just of the home’s drab interior, but also of the cookie cutter exterior that most suburban homes present (mine included).
+And, it’s something that Jennifer Todryk, host of HGTV’s No Demo Reno, knows a thing or two about.
+I always enjoy her show because each episode includes an incredible makeover of the cookie cutter features that most suburban homes offer (mine included).

 When faced with a standard patch of green lawn, a few shrubs, and perhaps some privacy fencing for your pets, many homeowners are stumped about what to do next.
 But, adding a few simple elements can make all the difference between ho-hum and showstopping.

 Creating a “sense of place” is essential.
 And, comfortable seating and proper flooring are just the beginning.
-For example, we recently erected a pergola to add definition to our backyard and provide a destination for eating, playing cards, or just enjoying the beauty of the outdoors.
+For example, a few years back I erected a pergola to add definition to the backyard and provide a destination for eating, playing cards, or just enjoying the beauty of the outdoors.

-To dress it up, we layered in colorful potted flowers and hanging baskets with trailing vines.
+To dress it up, I layered in colorful potted flowers and hanging baskets with trailing vines.
 But something crucial was still missing… garden lighting!

 Garden lighting one of the most often overlooked outdoor elements, but can truly transform a space.
 Candles and lanterns, while attractive, aren’t practical and offer extremely limited illumination.
 And, outdoor spotlights can be too harsh and bright.

 One easy, effective and delightful way to add outdoor lighting to any garden is through vintage-inspired Edison lights.
 These charming strands create an intimate atmosphere and an inspired way to enjoy your outdoor space well after dark.
 And, with the addition of the pergola, I knew we had to have some!